xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 Here the first arugement corresponds to the solvent candidate list, and the second one is the database.

-Note that the input spreadsheet **must be saved and closed before submitting to the tool**. - Otherwise you will see a *PermissionError* saying the permission is denied:
+Note that the input spreadsheet **must be saved and closed before submitting to the tool**.

+- Otherwise you will see a *PermissionError* saying the permission is denied:

 <p>
  <img src=https://github.com/xueannafang/hsp-toolkits/blob/main/figs/op_perm_err_exp.png>
  </p>

+This is what happened when I attempted to run this cell with "db.xlsx" open in excel.

 The error information does look scary, but all you need to do is to look at the **last line**, which kindly asks you to **close the "db.xlsx" in excel and try again**.